Important Legal Disclaimer

 - Fire extinguisher (if allowed)

-- Smoke alarm batteries checked
+- Check smoke alarm batteries

 Know your building:

-- Fire escape routes
+- Fire exit routes

 - Building manager contact

-- Nearest hospital location
+- Nearest hospital

 Common Mistakes to Avoid